 Social media marketing helps build businesses.
-With over three billion people worldwide using Facebook, Instagram, or other social networks every month, the users and engagement on major platforms keep increasing.
+With over three billion people worldwide using Facebook, Instagram, or other social networks every month, the users and engagement on significant platforms keep increasing.

 You don’t need a strategy.
 Start posting.

 As mentioned already, effective social media marketing requires a plan.
-One business’ strategy will differ from another based on the industry, target market, positioning of the brand, etc.
+One business’s strategy will differ based on the industry, target market, brand positioning, etc.

 Just because your competitor is on social media does not mean you should jump in without a strategy.
 Before you post content to any network, you need a plan.
 Even posting your photos or videos on Instagram requires a plan for it to benefit your business.

 Gone are the days when businesses had power.
 Because of the internet and social media, power has shifted from organisations to their customers.
-For any marketing strategy to succeed, it must focus not only on the competition but also on the customers.
+For any marketing strategy to succeed, it must focus on the competition and the customers.
 Therefore, social media is critical to customer service in several industries.

 Some of these social networks have advanced analytics tools you can use to learn about your audience.
 Besides social media analytics, most networks also have a native scheduling tool.
 Use your social media scheduler to schedule your posts to go out on the right day or time of your choosing.

-It would help if you mapped out your social media strategy, social media plan, and social media goals.
-It’s fascinating to note that a social media marketing strategy and a social media marketing plan have many crossovers.
+It would help to map out your social media strategy, social media plan, and social media goals.
+It’s fascinating to note that a social media marketing strategy and a marketing plan have many crossovers.
 Without a social media strategy, there is no way to tell if your social media is “working.”
-It looks at what you want to accomplish (goals) and defines the steps you will take to get there.
-With a solid strategy, it becomes easy to see what is working and what isn’t on each social platform.
-When planning your social media activities, your social media content calendar also needs to account for the time you spend interacting with your audience.
+It looks at what you want to accomplish (goals) and defines your steps to get there.
+It becomes easy to see what is working and what isn’t on each social platform with a solid strategy.
+When planning your social media activities, your social media content calendar also needs to account for your time interacting with your audience.
 But you need to allow for some spontaneous engagement, too.

 Be active on all existing social media platforms.

-For branding purposes, brands should claim their social media profile on as many social media sites as possible.
+Brands should claim their social media profile on as many social media sites as possible for branding purposes.
 If you have the time and resources to be active on all existing platforms and provide valuable social media content to your online communities, that’s great.What's the worst advice on social media marketing you've ever heard?
 Click To Tweet

 But for many small businesses, it is often not practical because of their limited resources.
 Running some social media campaigns can be an expensive venture.
 That is why you need a strategy to highlight the relevant social networks and social media activity you should focus on.
 I will also identify the platforms you will gain the most potential customers and yield the highest return on investments.